fuzziqersoftware/newserv/README.md

 This project includes code that was reverse-engineered by the community in ages long past, and has been included in many projects since then.
 It also includes some game data from Phantasy Star Online itself; this data was originally created by Sega.

 This project is a rewrite of a rewrite of a game server that I wrote many years ago.
 So far, it works well with PSO GC Episodes 1 & 2, and lobbies (but not games) are implemented on Episode 3.
-Some basic functionality works on PSO PC, but there are probably still some cases that lead to errors (which will disconnect the client). newserv is based on an older project of mine that supported BB as well, but I no longer have a way to test BB, so the implementation here probably doesn't work for it.
+Some basic functionality works on PSO PC and PSO BB, but there are probably still some cases that lead to errors (which will disconnect the client).

 Feel free to submit GitHub issues if you find bugs or have feature requests.
 I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.